Narrative Focused Trauma Care Level III

 Key Takeaways

-• Extend your understanding and skill of the Narrative Focused Trauma Care model by hands-on training
+• Develop expert knowledge and deep understanding of the Narrative Focused Trauma Care model

 • Learn to engage and lead through relational rupture within a story group, and move toward repair to bring about restoration and healing

-• Learn the practical application of starting a story group from beginning to end in order to initiate and lead a story group in your own context
+• Learn the practical skills involved with starting and running a story group from beginning to end in your own context

 • Upon completing the capstone project, Level III Trained participants can also become a Certified Narrative Focused Trauma Care Provider